 For SNP genotyping assays, the program designs primers flanking mutations such as SNPs, DIPs (Deletion/Insertion Polymorphisms) and MNPs (Multiple Nucleotide Polymorphisms).

 The program BLAST searches multiple sequences in a single search run.
-The results are automatically interpreted and the homologies identified are avoided during probe design, ensuring that the design is highly specific.
+The results are automatically interpreted and the homologies identified are avoided during primer design, ensuring that the design is highly specific.

-The program now also supports a database of MagPlex TAGs along with the MicroPlex xTAGs (formerly known as FlexMAP TAGs) for automatic addition of appropriate tags to each sequence The tags are so chosen that they minimize dimerization and do not fold back on the oligos they are attached.
+The program now also supports a database of MagPlex TAGs along with the MicroPlex xTAGs (formerly known as FlexMAP TAGs) for automatic addition of appropriate tags to each ASPE primer.
+The tags are so chosen that they minimize dimerization and do not fold back on the oligos they are attached.
 In addition, a user can override the program's recommendation and select a tag on their own.
 PrimerPlex alerts the user if the tags are not unique or if the tag chosen is incompatible with the oligo.
-Tagging is available for Allele Specific Primer Extension (ASPE) primers.